-The need for behavioral health furniture to encompass not only safety, but also comfort and beauty.
+The need for behavioral health furniture to go beyond safety, to also encompass comfort and beauty and how these goals can co-exist.

-Why there is no "one-size-fits-all" solution to behavioral health design.
+Why there is no "one-size-fits-all" solution to behavioral health design but rather, designers need to individually consider each setting and the people being served.